-- You should decide on a mark for Content and Language separately. - Content points are listed below. - This paper has two aspects of Content in the task.
-If only one aspect is successfully addressed, then a maximum of 4 marks can be awarded for Language. - Language covers organisation and coherence, and range and accuracy of language.
+- You should decide on a mark for Content and Language separately. - Content points are listed below. - Language covers organisation and coherence, and range and accuracy of language.
 When deciding on a mark for Language, first gain an impression of the response, then focus on the level descriptors in order to decide on the best fit.
 If all three bullet points within the band are fulfilled then it is likely that you will award the higher mark within that band. - If the response exceeds 90 words, a maximum of 4 marks can be awarded for Language.